JenniferSimond/digital-library/README.md

 ## Demo Account

-To view account details and checkout/return books, please use this demo account.
+To view account details and checkout/return books, please log in with the credentials listed below.

 - Email: hgranger@hogwarts.org
 - Password: MySpells